vijpandaturtle/Follow-me-drone/project_summary.md

 ``` python
     output_layer = separable_conv2d_batchnorm(input_layer, filters, strides)
 ```
 Consists of a single seperable convolutional layer, followed by batch normalization.
 Batch normalization is the process of shifting all the inputs to get a zero-mean and unit variance in small-sized    continuous chunks of data called batches.
 This helps us to take some liberties with weight initialization.
 To keep the network simple, I decided to use only one convolutional layer for the encoder.
+Encoder is your regular CNN, where it extracts features at each level thus giving your feature map.
+I have explained in detail about the functions of the layers in the upcoming sections.

 2. **Decoder Block**